shishirkakhandki/quill/README.md

 ## Upgradable Contracts

-The project includes a set of upgradable smart contracts using the Diamond Proxy Pattern:
+The project includes a set of upgradable smart contracts using the Diamond Proxy Pattern (refer: `https://github.com/mudgen/diamond-2-hardhat`):

 ### upgradable-contracts/